 After the first half, once the goal differential reaches 12 goals or more, the team's head coach that is trailing in the game shall have the option to start with possession of the ball at midfield or faceoff.
 If the score reverts to 6 goals or less, normal faceoff rules will apply.

 OVERTIME

-No overtime play at 10U.
+Overtime play is not recommended at 10U.